 Non-Invasive Options

 Depending on the severity of your PCL injury, your doctor may suggest non-invasive treatment options to help you heal.
 You may need to use crutches for a certain period of time, which can help you take the weight off the affected knee.
-A knee brace can also help with swelling and addressing instability, so you do not risk further spraining or tearing the ligament.
+A knee brace can also help with swelling and addressing instability so you do not risk further spraining or tearing the ligament.
 A physical therapist can also work with you to help strengthen and stabilize your knee.
 If necessary, physical therapy stretches and exercises can help you regain mobility after surgery.

 Surgical Options

 A severe PCL injury may require surgery for a full recovery.
 The most common surgery for a PCL injury is called a knee arthroscopy, where a surgeon will reconstruct the ligament.
 This is a less invasive surgical option where the surgeon makes small incisions around the knee and uses tiny surgical tools to repair or remove any damaged tissue.
-On average, recovery from a knee surgery can take 6 to 9 months, so you want to talk with your doctor about all your treatment options.
+On average, recovery from knee surgery can take 6 to 9 months, so you want to talk with your doctor about all your treatment options.

+Early diagnosis and proper rehabilitation are crucial to preventing long-term knee instability, pain, and complications like arthritis.
+Whether the injury is acute or chronic, addressing it with proper treatment and care is essential for maintaining knee function and preventing further damage.
 Visit AICA Orthopedics in Atlanta and meet with a knee doctor to find out what type of treatment for your PCL injury is right for you.
 Our team of doctors has access to state-of-the-art diagnostic equipment in the office, and you can meet with your doctor and a physical therapist all in one convenient location.
 We will also work with you to help reduce your risk and prevent posterior cruciate ligament injuries in the future.